History, tourist information, and nearby accommodation

 One stone appears to have been produced at Saddell Abbey, in Kintyre, and imported to Keills.
 In addition to the grave slabs are other examples of early medieval sculpture, and the wonderful early Christian cross known as the Keills Cross.

 The Keills Cross (sometimes called the High Cross of Keills) probably dates to the late 7th century (though some estimates place it in the late 8th or early 9th century).
-It stands just over 7 feet tall, just under 2 feet across the arms, and 6 inches thick.
+It stands just over seven feet tall, just under two feet across the arms, and is six inches thick.

 The cross head has a prominent central boss, in common with other early Christian crosses in the West Highlands.
 The face is intricately carved with leaf scrolls and interlaced panels.
 The style is Irish, an indication of the profound influence that Irish Celtic art had throughout the west of Scotland.

 The Keills Cross originally stood behind the chapel, by a small mound which may have been the founder's grave.
 The cross was moved inside the chapel to protect it from the weather, and a simple replica cross erected to mark its original location.

 The upper part of the cross head shows St Michael atop a serpent, while below is a figure of Christ in Judgement.
 Around the centre are four birds, probably symbolising the Four Evangelists.

 As for the chapel itself, it was dedicated to St Charmaig (Cormac) and is a simple rectangle measuring 43 x 20 feet externally, with a blocked south doorway and a round-headed east window.
 The modern roof has translucent skylights to allow visitors to more easily view the carved cross and grave slabs within.